What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 Despite being so small and semi-rural, the area includes two churches, three pub-restaurants, one sports centre, a plant nursery, an industrial park, three Indian restaurants, a crown green bowls club, a sheltered housing complex, three function-rooms for use by the community, many farms, an outdoor recreation centre, a professional music studio, and an alternative-education college (which replaced the now-closed Draycott Manor Primary School).
 Plans have been approved for two new housing estates which are expected to be built by 2020.

 The parish council of Draycott-in-the-Moors administers most of the area; the area falls within the district council area of the Staffordshire Moorlands.

 A small post office & shop closed some years ago; the nearest shops are now in Blythe Bridge and Tean.

-This website is an independent labour of love, looked after by a couple of local residents – Mark Stewart checks it over for mistakes and accuracy, so if anyhting is wrong, blame him!
+This website is an independent labour of love, looked after by a couple of local residents – editor Mark Stewart checks it over for mistakes and accuracy, so if anything is wrong, blame him!
 We do it just for fun – and, we hope, for the well-being of the district.

 We do not take advertising, though the platform on which the website is constructed, WordPress, do soemtimes insert their own adverts.
 We are completely independent of political party or any local government organisation.
 Any costs, we pay for ourselves.